md-sohrab-alam/android-obd-reader/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/md-sohrab-alam/android-obd-reader)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/md-sohrab-alam/android-obd-reader/blob/master/LICENSE)

-Android OBD-II Reader library that support standard PIDs (Mode 01).
+Android OBD-II Reader library that support standard PIDs (Mode 01) in Mobile and Head Unit (insatalled in Car).

 ![screenshot](/PidsValuesScreenShort.png)

 ## Motivation
 I was working for an application that read Car real time data through OBD-II.
-For connectivity of Car Head Unit with OBD-II and read real time data, we spend lots of time because of no proper documentation and connectivity guide.
+I found a library https://github.com/pires/obd-java-api , it is working fine in mobile, but there is problem to connect OBD with with Head Unit.
+So, for connectivity of Car Head Unit with OBD-II and read real time data, we spend lots of time because of no proper documentation and connectivity guide.
 Therefore, I developed this library so that if anyone looking for the same, they can use and save time.

 ## Feature
 Check which PIDs supported in your vehicle if you do not set any command.